Zyxtis/Stratagem-Hotkey-Manager/README.md

     Railgun (Unsafe): Charges for 2.9 seconds, then fires and reloads.
 Use this mode for the unsafe Railgun mode.
     Epoch: Charges for 2.5 second, then releases.

 The script performs a predefined action cycle by automatically triggering a left mouse click, based on the selected mode.
 A single press of the hotkey runs one cycle, while holding the hotkey will continuously repeat the action until release.
 After launch, it remains inactive until you enable it with its hotkey.

+Safety Catch: The safety mechanism deactivates the fire button until the designated safety key is held down, preventing accidental firing.
+This feature is only active once a hotkey is set.
+For example, if your fire key is set to the Left Mouse Button (LMB) and the safety key is the Right Mouse Button (RMB), the macro will only execute if you hold down RMB and then press LMB.
+The tilde (~) operator allows the safety keypress to pass through to the game, simultaneously activating the safety mechanism and triggering its usual in-game action (e.g., aiming).

 It's not recommended to activate the Weapon Assistant while the AutoHotkey GUI window is active.
 Clicking inside the window might cause a "stuck click" which can be resolved by pressing Esc or opening Task Manager.
 While this could be fixed in the script, it would negatively impact overall stability.

-Driver Assistant
-This feature introduces automatic gear shifting to enhance vehicle responsiveness and handling.
+Driver Assistant: This feature introduces automatic gear shifting to enhance vehicle responsiveness and handling.
 Press W to shift to first gear and S to shift to reverse.
 Additionally, the script automatically deactivates this functionality when you press E (the vehicle exit key).

-Weapon Functions, Inventory Manager
-Switch between weapon functions and manage your inventory with a single key press.
+Inventory Manager: Drop an iteam from your inventory with a single key press.

-Super Important Note: If you're using the compiled .exe file, Windows Security (Windows Defender) might flag it and send it for review.
-This could interfere with the script's operation.
-Please be aware of this and proceed at your own discretion.
+Global Stratagems: Allows you to add Stratagems you constantly use, such as Resupply or Reinforce.
+These Stratagems will be automatically included in all existing or newly created profiles.

 AHK Designations:

+    LButton - Left mouse button click
+    RButton - Right mouse button click
     MButton - Middle mouse button / scroll wheel (click) XButton1 - Fourth mouse button (usually the "Back" button in a browser) XButton2 - Fifth mouse button (usually the "Forward" button in a browser)